-An exclusive expert from The Icon Handbook by Jon Hicks, which explains how to create a favicon using Adobe Illustrator.
+An exclusive excerpt from The Icon Handbook by Jon Hicks, which explains how to create a favicon using Adobe Illustrator.

 Even if you've never created any other types of icons before, I'm willing to bet that everyone reading this has at some point made a favicon.
 For the majority of you, it's probably a regular task.
 They're an ideal place to start, as we can look at ways of achieving pixel-crisp artwork and clarity at small sizes.